Profetorum/y-cruncher_GUI/README.md

 ### Installation - How to Use

-- Download the [latest release](https://github.com/Profetorum/y-cruncher_GUI/releases) .zip file ( [y-cruncher 0.8.6](https://www.numberworld.org/y-cruncher/) required or automatically downloaded )
+- Download the [latest release](https://github.com/Profetorum/y-cruncher_GUI/releases) .zip file ( [y-cruncher 0.8.6](https://www.numberworld.org/y-cruncher/) required or prompted to download )
 - Extract y-cruncher_gui.exe
 - Start the GUI , select tests or use presets , select test duration or leave auto values.
 Then start the stress test.